 According to the government, we have experienced the longest economic expansion since after the WWII.
 Although it seems like we, ordinary people, are left out of the economic boom, more than 500 of Ferrari cars are annually sold in Japan.
 Speaking of Ferrari, Enzo Ferrari (the founder of Ferrari) left these famous words.
 “In the beginning the engine existed.”
 His point is it’s engines that feature Ferrari.
 Italian craftsmanship based on expert technique and experience realizes the world’s leading Ferrari engines.
 This doesn’t mean Toyota is inferior to Ferrari.
 I think it’s also another act of God.
 They annually produce millions of cars in high and constant quality.
 No matter how much the price is, cars are precision machines consisting of more than 30000 pieces of parts.
 In other words, Ferrari and Toyota are world leading companies.
 The former is in semi-handicraft manufacturing; the latter in production management.

 Wooden furniture production management

-Now, what about wooden furniture?
-Indeed, it’s much simpler: such many parts are not necessary.
-However, hand work is essential like Ferrari, and we produce much more products than Ferrari (much less than Toyota, though).
-We are positioned in between them, but there’s one factor making our production management more difficult even than Toyota’s.
+Now, it’s about wooden furniture.
+It’s much simpler, but hand work is essential like Ferrari, and the amount of production is much more than Ferrari (much less than Toyota, though).
+We are positioned in between them, but there’s one factor making our production management more difficult even than that of Toyota.
 We need to produce furniture in high and constant quality from non-constant material (wood).
 No two wood pieces are alike.
 Don’t you think it’s great?
 Please allow me to brag a little about our production management, because they are rarely spotlighted.

 He is travelling around the world.
 His passion is to explain Japan to the world, from the unique viewpoint accumulated through his career: overseas posting, MBA holder, former official of the Ministry of Finance.